stuij/unarmed/README.md

 - `A` - Place tile.
 Hold tile and move cursor to draw the tile as you move around.
 - `B` - Go back to the tile select screen.
-- `x` - Flip your chosen tile horizontally.
+- `X` - Flip your chosen tile horizontally.
 - `Y` - Flip your chosen tile vertically.
 - `start` - When in a game, exit the config screen.